corefan/xenko-docs/en/manual/files-and-folders/cached-files.md

 ### Settings cache

-Game Studio saves your editor preferences (such as window positions and so on) in: *%AppData%/Silicon Studio*
+Game Studio saves editor information (such as window positions and recently-opened projects) in: *%AppData%/Silicon Studio*

+Game Studio also saves information about open tabs and the editor camera position in the `.xkpkg.user` file in the project folder (eg *~/MyGame/MyGame/MyGame.xkpkg.user*).

 These files are small, but you might want to delete them if you get Game Studio into a bad state.
-Deleting the cache doesn't affect anything in your project.
-When you start Game Studio, it builds a new cache using the default settings.
+Deleting them doesn't affect anything in your project.

+After you delete cache files, when you start Game Studio, it builds a new cache using the default settings.

 >[!Tip]
 >You can also reset the Game Studio layout without clearing the cache in **Edit > Settings > Interface > Reset Game Studio layout**.